MingzhenY/Projects/Awari/README.md

 6.Added the game Awari(called Oware on Wikipedia).
 The rules I used here comes from the paper "Searching for Solutions in Games and Artificial Intelligence" by Louis Victor Allis

+7.Added Test_Halt() in gametest.h
+the class game now requires a function called Halt() to terminate the game early and estimate the outcome.

+8.Deleted the game Mancala.
+The rules for Mancala from the internet are not clear.
+Might add it back after reading the book "The complete mancala games book" by Larry Russ to figure out special cases.

 ## Future Work

 1.Add more games in games.h

 2.Store the MCTS nodes somehow, so that the program